teelinsan/camoscio/README.md

 # 🇮🇹🦙🤏  Camoscio: An Italian instruction-tuned LLaMA

-This repository contains code for reproducing the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) in Italian using [low-rank adaptation (LoRA)](https://arxiv.org/pdf/2106.09685.pdf).
+This repository contains code for Camoscio, an Italian instruction-tuned LLaMA based on [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and trained with [low-rank adaptation (LoRA)](https://arxiv.org/pdf/2106.09685.pdf).
+The companion paper of this repo is available [at the following url](https://arxiv.org/abs/2307.16456).

-The repo is a fork of [cabrita](https://github.com/22-hours/cabrita) and [Alpaca-LoRA](https://github.com/tloen/alpaca-lora).
+Part of the code in the repo is based on [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) and [cabrita](https://github.com/22-hours/cabrita).
-Following previous approaches, we translated the Stanford Alpaca instruction-tuning dataset into Italian using the ChatGPT API.
+Following these previous approaches, we translated the Stanford Alpaca instruction-tuning dataset into Italian using the ChatGPT API.
 We provide the translated dataset (`camoscio_data.json` - Now also on [Hugging Face's datasets](https://huggingface.co/datasets/teelinsan/camoscio)), the model (available on the [Hugging Face's hub](https://huggingface.co/teelinsan/camoscio-7b-llama)) and the code to reproduce the results.

-The model should provide output of similar quality to `text-davinci-003` (WIP evaluation) that can run [on a Raspberry Pi](https://twitter.com/miolini/status/1634982361757790209) (for research).
+The model provide zero-shot perfomance comparable with existing trained models for Italian (see [our paper for the evaluation](https://arxiv.org/abs/2307.16456)) and can run [on a Raspberry Pi](https://twitter.com/miolini/status/1634982361757790209) (for research).

 To finetune the model on the Italian dataset we adapted the scripts from [cabrita](https://github.com/22-hours/cabrita) and run the training on a single 3090 for 1 day (see details below).